Norwegian Cruise Line warns coronavirus having 'adverse impact'

 |NORWEGIAN CRUISE LINE HOLDINGS LTD.

-“As a result of the strong global demand for cruises witnessed throughout 2019, we entered 2020 in the best booked position and at prices higher than last year’s record levels,” CEO Frank Del Rio said in a statement.
+“As a result of the strong global demand for cruises witnessed throughout 2019, we entered 2020 in the best-booked position and at prices higher than last year’s record levels,” CEO Frank Del Rio said in a statement.
 “This trend continued through late January until the COVID-19 outbreak began having an adverse impact on our business.”

 Norwegian said the coronavirus outbreak’s known direct impact on full-year 2020 adjusted earnings is 75 cents a share.
 That includes customer compensation and 40 canceled, modified or redeployed Asia voyages.